InnovateTechWorld/remotion-auto-explainer/README.md

 Visit `https://your-app.onrender.com` to use the web interface:
 - Enter your educational topic in the text area
 - Click "Generate Video" to start the process
-- The video will automatically download when ready
+- The page will show progress updates every 3 seconds
+- When ready, a download link will appear for the video
 - Generation takes 2-3 minutes

 ### Health Check